jh4xsy/dtune/README.md

 q - Quit
 ```

-Use predict, rigctld(hamlib) and Doppler.sqf(SatPC32).
-Tested on IC-910D.
+Use predict, rigctld(hamlib 4.1) and Doppler.sqf(SatPC32).
+Tested on IC-9700.